Sue: Steve Gallagher. Why does that name ring a bell?

 Sue: Oh, Romana!
 I am so disappointed in you.
 Hitting him with a plastic clipboard?
 Pathetic!
 It wasn’t even made of wood!

-Me: I’m completely lost now.
-You know, I’ve seen this story dozens of times and I really hoped it would make sense this time.
+Me: Even I’m completely lost now.
+I’ve seen this story dozens of times, and I really hoped this would be the occasion it finally made sense.

-The Doctor is flabbergasted but he doesn’t put up much of a fight.
-He gives K9 to Romana to look after.
+The Doctor is flabbergasted, but he doesn’t put up much of a fight.

-Sue: No, this isn’t happening.
+Sue: This can’t be happening.
 Is that it?

-Inside the TARDIS, the Doctor struggles to come to terms with what has just happened.
+The Doctor struggles to come to terms with what’s just happened.

 Sue: Tom Baker’s bottom lip almost went then.
-I don’t blame him.
+Not that I blame him.

 If that wasn’t bad enough, she also has to deal with the departure of her favourite metal mutt.

-Me: Don’t worry, the Doctor can always get another K9 out of the stores.
+Me: Don’t worry, the Doctor can always get another K9 from the TARDIS stores.

 Me: Don’t be silly.

-Sue: Do Romana and K9 have their own series of adventures in E-space, then?
+Sue: So do Romana and K9 have their own adventures in E-Space, then?

-Sue I wish Ian Levine would reconstruct that.top
+Sue: I wish Ian Levine would reconstruct that.

 Me: It wasn’t that bad!

-Sue: No, I mean – shit, I don’t know what score to give it.
+Sue: No, I mean, shit, I don’t know what to give it.
 I need to think about it.

-Me: I’ll come back to you in 30 years.
-I still don’t know what score to give it.
+Me: I still don’t know what score to give it.

-Sue: I definitely won’t forget it in a hurry.
+Sue: I definitely won’t forget it in a hurry, that’s for sure.

 Sue: I’ll be honest with you – I didn’t understand it.
-But I don’t care.
+But I don’t really care that much.
 It was a breath of fresh air.
 It was different and interesting and very, very original.
-I would give it a 10 if I could follow it.
+I’d probably give it a 10 if I could follow it.